MehmetKaplan/serial-entrepreneur/backend/README.md

 3. Initilize parameters (modify below object according to your environment)

-Name below example configuration as `server-parameters.js`.
-You should modify the credentials, secrets, etc, according to your environment.
+Name below example configuration as `server-parameters.js` and place it in the root directory of your express server.
+This file is to be `require`d by your express server. **You should modify the credentials, secrets, etc, according to your environment.**

 ```javascript
 module.exports = {